steffenvan/attentive-multi-tasking/README.md

 - [DeepMind Lab][deepmind_lab] (if you want to try the original implementation `experiment.py`).
 - [DeepMind Sonnet][sonnet].
 - [Atari](http://gym.openai.com/)
-We include a [Dockerfile][dockerfile] that serves as a reference for the prerequisites and commands needed to run the code.
+There is a [Dockerfile][dockerfile] that serves as a reference for the pre-requisites and commands needed to run the code.

 ### Single Machine Training on a Single Level